 Unfortunately in the light of the ongoing Coronavirus pandemic all workshops, life drawing session and Get Crafty sessions for March, April and May have been postponed.
 We are at the moment unable to confirm a rearranged date for these workshops.
 Please be assured that we will be contacting everyone who has already booked on with details of what arrangements are being made regarding existing bookings.

 During this period of shutdown, if you would like to be a part of 20-21 Visual Arts Centre’s online community, then why not join our Facebook Community Art group?
 You’ll find regular art related discussion with artist Sue Simpson, ideas, challenges and competitions, and a warm, welcoming space to share your work.
+We’re sharing some of our arts and crafts instructional videos on our website too.
+Scroll down this page to see what you could make.

 20-21 Visual Arts Centre is committed to offering a wide range of educational opportunities, including formal and informal workshops for adults of all ages and artistic abilities – a warm welcome is guaranteed!